Will Nest work with Z-Wave?

 Nest, now in its third generation, is a smart home thermostat that promises to learn your preferences to keep the home comfortable and the energy bill down without your needing to even think about it.
 Obviously there would be benefits for the Nest to be able to operate in collaboration with other smart home technologies, and be accessed from the same place, but if you already have Z-Wave linking your smart home, certain hubs may be incompatible with Nest.
+And of course there are LOTS of other thermostat options, read our ultimate thermostat guide to get up to speed.

 Z-Wave is a popular home automation protocol, and can work sort of like an operating system for the computer that is the automated home (and your hub).
 It keeps home automation technology easy to access, and allows the technologies to communicate with each other to create a truly automated home.
 Like an operating system, however, certain tools that you may want to use may only work with certain versions of the system.

 This article will look at different Z-Wave hubs and discuss whether or not they are compatible with any generation of Nest thermostat, and discuss options for working with these technologies.
+If you don't have a hub yet, check out our hub page for suggestions and details

 Tech giant Samsung’s home automation line, SmartThings, is compatible with both Nest, and Z-Wave.
 Samsung is also a leader in smart home security, as is Nest, so if you plan on using your Nest for controlling more than just the temperature, Samsung is likely to be a good fit.